eclipse/upm/docs/apichanges.md

 # current master

+ * **bmpx8x** This driver has been rewritten from scratch in C, with a C++ wrapper.

+    All exported symbols have been renamed for consistancy and to avoid symbol collisions by having a *BMPX8X_* prefix.
+As an example, *ADDR* has been renamed to *BMPX8X_DEFAULT_I2C_ADDR*.
+Most C ported drivers follow this rule.

+    The *getPressureRaw()* and *getTemperatureRaw()* functions have
+    been removed.
+This functionality was only needed internally to the driver.

+    The constructor no longer accepts a mode argument.
+Only the I2C bus and I2C address are accepted.
+By default, the device will be configured for it's maximum resolution *BMPX8X_OSS_ULTRAHIGHRES*,
+    the previous default.
+You can use the new method *setOversampling()* to change the mode to something else if desired.

+    The methods related to calibration, like *computeB5()* are no longer exposed.

+    New methods, *init()* and *reset()* have been added.  *reset()* resets the device to a freshly powered up state.  *init()* can be used to re-initialize the device after a reset (reload calibration data) and set a default oversampling mode.

+    A new method, *update()* has been added.
+This method will update all internal state from the device, and **must** be called before querying the pressure, temperature, sealevel and altitude values.

+    The *getSeaLevelPressure()* method has been split into two overloaded methods.
+One which **requires** an argument in meters (previously, a default was provided), and another which does not accept arguments at all and computes the sea level pressure based on current altitude.

+    The *i2cReadReg_16()*, *i2CWriteReg()* and *i2cReadReg_8()* have
+    been replaced with *readReg()*, *readRegs()*, and *writeReg()*, in line with other I2C/SPI drivers of this type.
+They are marked protected (in C++) now as well.
+Please see the updated documentation and examples for this driver.

+ * **mma7660** This driver has been rewritten in C.  Some exported symbols have been changed, for example, *MMA7660_I2C_BUS* was renamed to *MMA7660_DEFAULT_I2C_BUS*.
+See updated documentation and examples for other changes.

  * **bmx055, bmi055, bmc150, bma250e, bmg160, bmm150** This driver has
  been split up.
 The *bma250e*, *bmg160*, *bmm150* drivers have been rewritten in C (with C++ wrappers) and now reside in their own